Evish

+Features

 Within the area is Evish Primary School and Evish Cross Community Group.
 It includes Dergalt where President Woodrow Wilson's ancestral home is located.

+Demographics

 In 1841 the population of the townland was 193 people (39 houses) and in 1851 it was 199 people (43 houses).

+Archaeology

 The townland contains one Scheduled Historic Monument: a Wedge tomb (grid ref: H3923 9678).